Apsod/trustpipe/README.md

 When we run
 ```
-luigi --module trustpipe.tasks DockerTask --ref git@github.com:apsod/litbank.git#small:ingest
-#                                               git@github.com:REPO#REF:PATH
+trustpipe run git@github.com:apsod/litbank.git#small:ingest
 ```
 Trustpipe clones the specified subpath of the repo (and branch/tag), builds the docker image, and runs it, mounting the folder specified by `datastore` to the tasks output.
+The git reference format is `git@github.com:REPO#BRANCH:PATH`

 ### Dependencies